SameerBarot/SpringPI/README.txt

 1400
 Having difficulty with issue when attempting to access the Admin link from the home page, where "The view 'Admin' was not found" despite /Views/Home/Admin.cshtml being present.

+1550
+Fixed Admin link, unfortunately could not get the Admin page to come up.
+Made some cosmetic changes to appearance of pages.